jon314159/IS601850/readme.md

+Linux and Git Cheat Sheet

-cd - changes directory, can take an argument for folder otherwise will go back to home directory
+cd - changes directory, can take an argument for folder otherwise goes back to home directory

 dir - lists the current directory

 mkdir - creates new directory

-touch – create an empty fil
+touch – create an empty file

 rm – remove files or directories